 Keep on track with a cleaning schedule!
 I made this easy peasy handy dandy printable cleaning schedule to help you make cleaning a lot more manageable!

-There are so many other great uses for citrus peel, not only for making a citrus cleaner recipe!
+There are so many other great uses for citrus peel, not only for making a natural citrus cleaner!
 I like to spread some citrus peel around the house so it smells so fresh and nice for a couple of days and at winter time I keep them on the stove.
 The peel warms up and spreads such an amazing smell around the house.
 I also use the orange peel halves to make super easy and quick bird feeders!

 I lately started to use them in my homemade compost, together with egg shells, mowed grass and other fruit and veggie residue, so the peel is not completely wasted.
-But my favorite by far is this citrus cleaner that can double up as a hair rinse too.
+But my favorite by far is this citrus vinegar cleaner that can double up as a hair rinse too.
 What a brilliant idea, right?
-I, know, I’m a genius! (scoffs)
+I, know, I’m such a genius! (scoffs)

-This natural citrus cleaner is perfect for cleaning mirrors, glass, counter tops, kitchen and bathroom sinks, oven or for moping floors when diluted with water.
+This DIY citrus cleaner is perfect for cleaning mirrors, glass, counter tops, kitchen and bathroom sinks, oven or for moping floors when diluted with water.
 For super dirty surfaces, don’t dilute, use your citrus cleaner concentrated.

-Ready to learn how to make citrus cleaner?
+Ready to learn how to make citrus vinegar cleaner?
 My cleaner is very easy to make and although it has to sit for 10 to 14 days until the peel works its magic into the vinegar, it’s totally worth the wait!

 - citrus peel (I used orange, lemon, grapefruit)